Escape-Technologies/mookme/packages/docs/get-started/README.md

 and multiple packages where you can define per-package hook.

 ::: tip
-Hook are written in a folder `.hooks` located at the root of your project and at the root of you packages' folders.
+Hooks are written in a folder `.hooks` located at the root of your project and at the root of your packages' folders.

 **When using `Mookme` in a monorepo, you will have a project structure following this :**